Mikaela/mikaela.github.io/n/dns.md

 [the shortest distance, the lowest latency, the highest speed](https://en.m.wikipedia.org/wiki/Edge_computing) and may help with decreasing your _digital carbon footprint_.

+I was also surprised to find speedy Google Play Store download in the middle of sea (Helsinki-Tallinn) when switching from non-ECS to ECS nameserver.
+I wonder if they had an [edge node](https://peering.google.com/#/) somewhere in clsoe proximity or if it was juat happenstance.

 _The above means GAFAM, if you don't use them in any form, there may not be a need for ECS._